-Citi's decision to de-emphasize Mexico marks a reversal from comments Fraser made in April, when the bank announced plans to withdraw from consumer banking in 13 Eastern Hemisphere countries, instead concentrating on markets with higher returns: Singapore, Hong Kong, the United Arab Emirates and London.
+Citi's decision to de-emphasize Mexico marks a reversal from comments Fraser made in April, when the bank announced plans to withdraw from consumer banking in 13 Eastern Hemisphere markets, instead concentrating on four hubs with higher returns: Singapore, Hong Kong, the United Arab Emirates and London.

 "When I compare Mexico to our Asian consumer franchise, they really benefit from the scale,” Fraser said in April, according to Bloomberg.
 “The returns are good and there’s a lot of upside potential and the investments in digitization have really paid off.
 So while the country is going through a very challenging time at the moment, there’s a lot to like in the franchise over the longer term.”